 - The CPT qualified course must be listed in the school’s catalog with the number of credits, course description, and the name of the faculty member teaching the course.

 Please Note: VIU currently does not offer any programs in which CPT involvement requires immediate participation.

 USCIS regulations do not place an absolute limit on the amount of CPT you may utilize.
 However, if you engage in one year or more of full-time CPT you will lose your eligibility to engage in Optional Practical Training (OPT).

-You must apply for CPT at least 10 business days prior to semester start date.
+You must apply for CPT at least 10 business days prior to the semester start date.
 The CPT application MUST be completed and submitted online here.
-Required document include:
+Required documents include: